sergev/gisp/docs/Primitives.md

 ## String and Symbol Operations

-- `string-append` — Concatenates string arguments.
+- `stringAppend` — Concatenates string arguments.
 Non-string arguments raise a type error.
-- `symbol->string` — Converts a symbol to a string.
+- `symbolToString` — Converts a symbol to a string.
 Requires exactly one symbol argument.
-- `string->symbol` — Interns a string as a symbol.
+- `stringToSymbol` — Interns a string as a symbol.
 Requires exactly one string argument.
-- `number->string` — Converts an integer or real to its textual representation.
+- `numberToString` — Converts an integer or real to its textual representation.
-- `string->number` — Parses a string into an integer or real.
+- `stringToNumber` — Parses a string into an integer or real.
 Returns `#f` if parsing fails or string is empty after trimming.